Believe and Achieve

 Each year, our school council also chooses a charity to support.
 These have been many and varied over the years:

 Being located in a small, rural village, we are very aware of the importance of community and we like to do our bit to contribute and hopefully enhance the lives of others.
 Things we do include:

 How we work with our local churches

-The school has close links to two local churches [St. James, Holt; and Holtwood Methodist Chapel] and ministers and parishioners from both these churches regularly lead our acts of worship.
+The school has close links to our local churches and ministers and parishioners from these churches regularly lead our acts of worship.
 Each term we are visited by our amazing Open the Book team who bring the Bible alive through their lively acts of worship.